1. FBI fix and framing.

 Back to Top

-- OTC has swapped gross production (GP) tax refunds for counterfeit tax credits.
+- Gross Production (GP) Tax Refunds.
+The Oklahoma Tax Commission (OTC) swapped gross production (GP) tax refunds for Tax Credits, and this case these were counterfeit tax credits.
 Note: GP taxes are required to be withheld for non-resident mineral royalty owners.
 These were residents.
-The state does not keep track of GP taxes withheld.
-Keeping track is left up to well-producers/operators who handed out ineligible GP tax paid receipts.
+The state does not keep track of GP taxes withheld or refunded.
+Keeping track is GP taxes withheld is left up to well-producers/operators.
+In these cases ineligible GP tax-paid receipts were used.

-- Insurance companies use tax credits in place of paying insurance premium taxes.
-A significant part of insurance premium taxes are earmarked to fund police and firefighters’ retirement fund View.
+- Insurance Premium Taxes.
+Insurance companies use tax credits in place of paying Insurance Premium Taxes.
+A significant part of insurance premium taxes is earmarked to fund Police and Firefighters’ Retirement fund View.

-- Still covered-up banks and other financial institutions use the tax credits in place of paying bank privilege taxes.
+- Bank Privilege Taxes.
+Still, covered-up are banks and other financial institutions use the tax credits in place of paying Bank Privilege Taxes.
 The one way we have yet to uncover even one use.

 Back to Top